OICcoins/bitcoin-utxo-dump/README.md

 ### What versions of bitcoin does this tool work with?

 This tool works for Bitcoin Core [0.15.1](https://bitcoincore.org/en/releases/0.15.1/) and above.
-You can check your version with `bitcoind --version`.
+You can check your version with `neutrond --version`.

-Older versions of bitcoind have a different chainstate LevelDB structure.
+Older versions of neutrond have a different chainstate LevelDB structure.
 The structure was updated in 0.15.1 to make reading from the database more memory-efficient.
 Here's an interesting talk by [Chris Jeffrey](https://youtu.be/0WCaoGiAOHE?t=8936) that explains how you could crash Bitcoin Core with the old chainstate database structure.

 Nonetheless, if you really want to parse an _old-style_ chainstate database, try one of the _similar tools_ at the bottom of this page.